dfrnoch/fresh/README.md

 ### Server Instructions

-Once you start the server for the first time, it will create a `config.toml` in the OS-specific configuration directory.
-On Linux, this is `~/.config/fresh-server/config.toml`.
+Once you start the server for the first time, it will create a `freshd.toml` in the OS-specific configuration directory.
+On Linux, for example, this will be `~/.config/freshd.toml`.
 You can edit this file to change the server's behavior.
 The default values are:

 ```toml
 address = "192.168.1.13:51516"      # The address to listen on